IcemanF1/ALTTPRCropDashboard/docs/instructions.md

 **New Runner** - This will open a new form (shown later) that will allow you to type in the runner name as well as the twitch name.
 If it exists, it will select it from the list otherwise fills in the info to save.

 **Get Processes** - This will check the current running processes to see what VLC windows are running.
-This will make it easier to set the game/timer windows to the proper runner
+This will make it easier to set the game/timer windows to the proper runner.
+If you have a runner name selected from the drop down, it will also attempt to set the VLC window to the correct side if the VLC window title contains the same twitch name as the runner.

 **Set VLC** - This will set the proper sources to the VLC processes as long as the proper source names were set in the settings

 **Get Crop** - This will poll the OBS timer/game sources for their current crop settings and fill them in into the proper text boxes

 **Save Crop** - This will save the numbers in the crop text boxes to the selected runner into the local database

+**Uncrop** - This will reset that OBS setting to 0 crop to start from scratch

 **Set Crop** - This will set the crop settings of the sources in OBS.
 After selecting the runner in the drop down if there is crop data it will populate the text boxes and then all that is needed is hitting set crop.
 Be warned that depending on how accurate the numbers are for VLC for the person who saved the crop there may be a bit of fine tuning needed but you can then save your numbers and it will prioritize those over anyone else's